 At its most basic, fried chicken is simply seasoned chicken pieces, breaded in flour and fried in some kind of fat.
-Today, we make fried chicken brined in buttermilk and hot sauce, breaded in all kinds of flours and fried in peanut oil or canola oil or even lard.
-Cooks today may throw in all kinds of things into the marinade, from lemonade to ginger and add piquant spices or panko bread crumbs to the breading.
-But for this week’s column, I turned to a unique recipe from one of the first African-American cookbook authors, Rufus Estes.
+Today, we make fried chicken brined in buttermilk and hot sauce, breaded and fried in peanut or canola oil or even lard.

-Estes was born into slavery in in Murray County, Tennessee in 1857.
-When the war broke out, “all of the male slaves in the neighborhood for miles ran off and joined the ‘Yankees,’” he wrote in the introduction of his 1911 cookbook “Good Things to Eat.”
-“This left us little folks to bear the burden.”
-After the war, in 1867, his mother moved the family to Nashville, where he attended one term of school and worked various jobs milking cows and carrying “hot dinners for laborers in the fields.”
+“This left us little folks to bear the burden," he wrote.
+After the war, Estes' mother moved the family to Nashville, where he attended one term of school and worked various jobs milking cows and carrying “hot dinners for laborers in the fields.”

-“Good Things to Eat” offers a mix of elaborate, high-end fare served in his rail cars, as well as practical Southern recipes, such as sauteed unripened melon and green tomato soup.
+Estes' self-published “Good Things to Eat” offers a mix of elaborate, high-end fare served in his rail cars, as well as practical Southern recipes, such as sautéed unripened melon and green tomato soup.
 His fried chicken recipe has a few tricks clearly gleaned from years of kitchen experience, but is, at its heart, a simple recipe.

 “FRIED CHICKEN—Cut up two chickens.
 Put a quarter of a pound of butter, mixed with a spoonful of flour, into a saucepan with pepper, salt, little vinegar, parsley, green onions, carrots and turnips, into a saucepan and heat.
 Steep the chicken in this marinade three hours, having dried the pieces and floured them.
 Fry a good brown.
 Garnish with fried parsley.”

-When writing my version of the recipe, I relied on Michael Twitty’s interpretation on his blog, Afroculinaria; he suggests making the marinade into a brine with additional liquid.
-I also utilized our own Chef Jeffrey Gardner’s technique for the actual frying step.
-And yes, I did drop parsley sprigs into the hot oil for garnish.
+This version of the recipe relies on Michael Twitty’s interpretation on his blog, Afroculinaria.
+He suggests making the marinade into a brine with additional liquid.

-The final result was deeply flavorful and juicy chicken with a thin, golden crust.
-The browned butter and vinegar gave the chicken the same kind of richness and tang you’d get from a fulI-fat buttermilk brine.
-The fried parsley was an excellent garnish, and made me wonder why we don’t fry parsley more often.
-Even better — this chicken was just as good eaten at room temperature the next day.
+The final result is a deeply flavorful and juicy chicken with a thin, golden crust.
+The browned butter and vinegar gives the chicken the same kind of richness and tang you’d get from a fulI-fat buttermilk brine.

 Rufus Estes’ Fried Chicken